fix8mt/conjure_enum/README.md

 template<T e>
 static consteval const char *epeek();
 ```
-These functions return the `std::source_location` `const char*` strings for the enum type or enum values.
+These functions return the `std::source_location` `const char*` strings for the enum type or enum value.
 The actual output is implementation dependent.
 When reporting an issue please include the output of these methods.
 The following is the output with GCC 13.
 ```c++